-Installation of any gas system will be carried out by a competent Gas Safe registered engineer.
+In the event of the installation of any gas system, this will be carried out by a competent Gas Safe registered engineer.

-Any gas systems will be inspected annually by a competent person (Gas Safe Registered engineer) and any maintenance or repairs will be undertaken by such a competent person.
+Any gas systems will be inspected annually by a competent person (Gas Safe Registered engineer) and any maintenance, or repairs will be undertaken by such a competent person.